bruceravel/demeter/documentation/Artemis/startup/plot.rst

 At the top of the Plot window is a row of three buttons used to make plots in k, R, or q space.
-These plots will be made using the contents of the “Plotting list” near the bottom of the Plot window.
+These plots will be made using the contents of the :guilabel:`Plotting list` near the bottom of the Plot window.
 The plotting list gets populated with data, paths, and other plottable items.
 The details of how the plotting list gets populated will be discussed later in the document.

 Beneath that is a set of radio buttons for setting the k-weighting to be used in many of the kinds of plots that :demeter:`artemis` makes,